encord-team/encord-client-python/docs/source/general_concepts.rst

     |platform|.
 * **Dataset**: the space where the data it self lives.
 Datasets can be reused across multiple projects and contains no labels or annotations them selves.
-* **Project**: the space where labels, annotations, and reviews lives.
+* **Project**: the space where ontology information, labels, annotations, and reviews lives.
 Projects can be linked to multiple datasets.